austingriffith94/8k_study/README.md

 # 8k_study
+Analysis of returns around 8k form filing dates

-Sentiment analysis of 8-k forms
+May attempt sentiment analysis on forms in future